 In general, the U.S. population continues to grow older with a median age over 40 years old in many states.
 At the same time, increases in the number of men at older ages are apparent.
-Understanding a population’s age and sex composition yields insights into changing phenomena and highlights future social and economic challenges.
+Understanding a population’s age composition, usually examined by sex, yields insights into changing population conditions and can highlight future social and economic trends.
+See the information on which survey and programs collect these data.

 In general discussions, the concept of gender is often confused with the concept of sex, and the terms are used interchangeably.
 The meanings of these two concepts are not the same: sex is based on the biological attributes of men and women (chromosomes, anatomy, hormones), while gender is a social construction whereby a society or culture assigns certain tendencies or behaviors to the labels of masculine or feminine.
 These assignments may differ across cultures and among people within a culture, and even across time.
 Gender may or may not correspond directly to sex--depending on the society or culture or period.
 That means, for example, that people may associate themselves with femininity (as defined by their culture) while being biologically male.
 At the Census Bureau, the sex question wording very specifically intends to capture a person's biological sex and not gender.
 Ambiguity of these two concepts interferes with accurately and consistently measuring what we intend to measure--the sex composition of the population.